linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 # FIGURE 9

-Zero-cost collar on XYZ, created by buying XYZ at  $40, buying a 40-strike put with a premium of$ 1.99, and selling a 41.72-strike call with a premium of 1.99.
+Zero-cost collar on XYZ, created by buying XYZ at  \$40, buying a 40-strike put with a premium of\$ 1.99, and selling a 41.72-strike call with a premium of 1.99.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/e164093920f5dd3bed2e2a5cc416257c71d0d9b009076d068429a12a4457bde0.jpg)